 Available seats are not guaranteed on the busy commuter trains going to and from Tokyo, Kyoto, and Osaka.
-There are no crowds on the intercity Shinkansen trains so available seats tend to be available.
+There are no crowds on the intercity Shinkansen trains so free seats tend to be available.
 However, it is recommended to book a seat before boarding any train during the following peak seasons:

 All the dates mentioned above are holiday periods during popular travel seasons.
 Should you decide to go to Japan during this time of year, make sure you always book your seats in advance.

 Green Pass holders are also advised to book a seat in advance to guarantee traveling on a green car, otherwise, they may be relocated to a standard car.

 Can I book a seat online or by phone?